Rua76/Longshort-analysis/README.md

 ## Using merged GTF as guidance to assign estimated/raw counts for each transcript

-estimated counts are obtained in abundance file generated with Kallisto raw count can be obtained with following command lines: samtools idxstats sortedonestep.bam > idxstat.txt awk '{print $1, $3}' longshortidxstat.txt > idxstatmapped.txt  (third column is mapped raw count)
+estimated counts are obtained in abundance file generated with Kallisto

+raw count can be obtained with following command lines:

+samtools idxstats sortedonestep.bam > idxstat.txt

+awk '{print $1, $3}' longshortidxstat.txt > idxstatmapped.txt  (third column is mapped raw count)

 These data are processed to csv files, which can be easily read in pandas

+## The jupyter lab book for processing data to get scatter plot can be found in attached file